[MP] Configure what the server does when an episode ends

 However, looking at this from an even wider perspective, the map cycle is just a special kind of custom Episode — it would make sense to enhance the map progression logic to allow handing MP map cycles & rules, too (with support for scripts and InFine triggers).

-#6 Updated by danij almost 5 years ago
+#6 Updated by danij over 5 years ago

 I'm struggling to see a tangible benefit in implementing such cycles as scripts in and of themselves.
 Conceptually, a "map cycle" only ever made sense in deathmatch.
 TBH I would prefer to remove all the map cycle mechanics entirely as they no longer make sense at all IMO.